Kong/kong/CONTRIBUTING.md

 reading the [Plugin Development Guide](https://docs.konghq.com/latest/plugin-development).

-If you have already wrote a plugin, and are thinking about making it available to the community, we strongly encourage you to host it on a publicly available repository (like GitHub), and to distribute it via [LuaRocks](https://luarocks.org/search?q=kong).
+If you already wrote a plugin, and are thinking about making it available to the community, we strongly encourage you to host it on a publicly available repository (like GitHub), and to distribute it via [LuaRocks](https://luarocks.org/search?q=kong).
 A good resource on how to do